4k4xs4pH1r3/offensive-security/Linux/SA.md

 #

 Content updates include new and revised checks for vulnerabilities, patch verification, and security policy compliance.
-They also include improvements to accuracy, fingerprinting and vulnerability scanning.
+They also include improvements to accuracy, fingerprinting, and vulnerability scanning.

 © 2010-2021 Rapid7 Inc, Boston, MA | Rapid7 Support Center